What is Urbanism?

 Roman urban experience and urban legislation are known even today from Marcus Vitruvius “De Architecture Urbi Decem” whose instruction guide is or should be standard for all architects after him even by today’s understanding of urban philosophy.

-Actual urbanism theories appeared at the beginning of the 17th century with the new technologies and industrialisation which were the reason for town’s growth.
+Actual urbanism theories appeared at the beginning of the 17th century with the new technologies and industrialisation which were the reason for the town’s growth.

 At the beginning of the 20th century, urban agglomerations became larger and new theories intended to make it more accommodating for new human activities.
-Doxiadis and his followers promote theory of ecumenopolis, as the human way of urban living.
+Doxiadis and his followers promote a theory of ecumenopolis, as the human way of urban living.

-In the last decades of the 20th century and first decades of 21st century new challenge for Urbanism and global urban planning philosophy, were numerous new built urban agglomerations with more than 10 million of inhabitants all around the world.
+In the last decades of the 20th century and first decades of 21st-century new challenge for Urbanism and global urban planning philosophy, were numerous new built urban agglomerations with more than 10 million of inhabitants all around the world.

-Actual theories for future urban development would encounter complex scientific process in organising, designing and reconstructing existing urban agglomerations.
+Actual theories for future urban development would encounter a complex scientific process in organising, designing and reconstructing existing urban agglomerations.

-Existing, giant urban agglomerations with more than 100 km in the diameter, with several millions of square meters of hundred stories buildings, developed traffic systems and industrial production are based on very sophisticated technologies which required sophisticated technological knowledge and scientific researches.
+Existing, giant urban agglomerations with more than 100 km in the diameter, with several millions of square meters of hundred stories buildings, developed traffic systems and industrial production are based on very sophisticated technologies which required sophisticated technical knowledge and scientific researches.